c4arl0s/RysGitTutorial/README.md

 Apply a patch to the current branch

 # 12. [Tips and Tricks](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)

+This module presents a broad survey of useful Git utilities.
+We will take a step back from the theoretical aspects of Git and focus on common tasks like preparing a project for release and backing up a repository.
+While working through this module, your goal shouldn't be to understand why they were created and when they might come in handy.

 # 	* [Archive The repository](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)
 # 	* [Bundle the Repository](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)
 # 	* [Ignore a File](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)